-The tax law changes of 2018 eliminated the tuition and fees deduction for college expenses.
+The 2018 tax law changes eliminated the tuition and fees deduction for college expenses.
 There are still several ways to save on taxes when saving for and paying for college.

 You likely know about the tax benefits of a 529 plan.
+(To learn more about 529 plans read my colleague’s blog post.)
 Though there are no tax benefits for contributions to 529 plans, the assets in these accounts grow tax deferred and qualified withdrawals are tax-free.
 If this sounds similar to a Roth IRA, it is.
 The added benefit of a 529 over a Roth IRA is that all qualified withdrawals for education are tax free.
 In a Roth, your contributions (but not earnings) can be withdrawn tax-free and penalty-free for education expenses—or any other purpose for that matter—as long as the 5-year rule has been met.
 Many investors save into the Roth for the flexibility this provides.

 For those that qualify (i.e. income is below limitations) there are other education-related tax benefits.
 If you take out student loans for your education, the annual interest expense may be deductible up to $2,500.
-For tax payers who file married-filing-jointly, the Modified Adjusted Gross Income (MAGI) phase-out begins at $135,000 and ends at $165,000.
-For single tax payers, the phase-out is $65,000 to $80,000.
+In 2019 for tax payers who file married-filing-jointly, the Modified Adjusted Gross Income (MAGI) phase-out begins at $140,000 and ends at $170,000.
+For single tax payers, the phase-out is $70,000 to $85,000.

 There are also credits for education expense, such as the American Opportunity Tax Credit (AOTC), where a qualifying tax payer can receive a credit up to $2,500 for qualifying education expenses at colleges, universities, and trade schools.
 This is a direct credit against your taxes owed, rather than just a deduction on taxable income, and is therefore more valuable.
 A taxpayer can claim this credit for only the first four years of post-secondary education, and it can be used for expenses associated with tuition, books, and other equipment needed for school.
 Even if you don’t have a tax liability in a given year, the credit is refundable up to 40% of what is owed to you.
 The AOTC is completely phased out for married-filing-jointly tax payers with a MAGI over $180,000, or $90,000 for single tax payers.